Saudi Visa for US Citizens

 Transit visa

-American travelers on layover in Saudi Arabia for more than 12 hours should apply for the Saudi transit visa.
-U.S. citizens in Saudi Arabia for less than 12 hours do not need a Saudi transit visa.
+American travelers on a layover in Saudi Arabia for more than 12 hours should apply for a Saudi transit visa.
+US citizens in Saudi Arabia for less than 12 hours do not need a Saudi transit visa.

 Requirements